DistributedSystemsGroup/zoe/docs/developer/rest-api.rst

 Where:

 * ``status`` is the execution status.
-It can be on of "submitted", "scheduled", "starting", "error", "running", "cleaning up", "terminated"
+It can be on of "submitted", "queued", "starting", "error", "running", "cleaning up", "terminated"
 * ``description`` is the full ZApp description as submitted by the user
 * ``error_message`` contains the error message in case ``status`` is equal to error
 * ``time_submit`` is the time the execution was submitted to Zoe